hassio-addons/addon-tailscale/tailscale/DOCS.md

 want to redirect all DNS queries within your tailnet to the DNS running on this device.

-- In the add-on's configuration disable `accept_dns` option and restart the add-on.
+- In the add-on's configuration, disable `accept_dns` option and restart the add-on.
 This will prevent your local Tailscale DNS to accept DNS settings of your tailnet that are configured on the admin console above.
 This will prevent the Tailscale DNS to redirect queries from your device back to your device,